 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”

 The fifth building block for a good relationship is a disposition of agreeableness.

 “whatever things are lovely”

 The word “lovely” comes from two Greek words: “towards” and “affection.”
 “Lovely” is anything that inclines affection towards others.
 This quality endears and attracts others to us by its grace.

 Loveliness speaks of what promotes accord rather than conflict.
-This person is free from hatred, bitterness, jealousy, envy.
-On the other hand, this person is amiable and agreeable.
+Negatively, this person is free from hatred, bitterness, jealousy, envy.
+Positively, this person is amiable and agreeable.